cmh48/boiler-project/README.md

 **WebStorm is an IDE (_a software that was built to hold the necessary basic tools to write and test software_) that gives users coding assistance for JavaScript, HTML, and CSS, enhancing productivity.**

-Step 2) After installment it complete create an account.
+Step 2) After installment is complete create an account.

 Step 3) Head over to https://github.com and create an account here as well.